This post shows you plants to grow that love full sun!

 1. Marigolds

-Use dwarf varieties in tubs or borders while the taller varieties are better for in ground planting.
+- Use dwarf varieties in pots or borders while taller varieties are better for in-ground planting.

 2. Petunias